Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     Government regulations, meets the requirements of the training program and must be clearly stated in the teaching plan.
-2. The standards, responsibilities and powers of lecturers teaching at the master\'s level must comply with current regulations in Articles 54, 55, 57 and 58 of the Law on Higher Education (amended and supplemented in 2018); regulations on training program standards of the Ministry of Education and Training and other relevant
+2. The standards, responsibilities and powers of lecturers teaching at the master's level must comply with current regulations in Articles 54, 55, 57 and 58 of the Law on Higher Education (amended and supplemented in 2018); regulations on training program standards of the Ministry of Education and Training and other relevant